Day Without a Woman: Impact

 Some school districts in the United States were shut down because of the number of teachers that requested the day off.
 Schools in Alexandria, Virginia, and in Prince George's County Public Schools in Maryland were closed.
 Chapel Hill-Carrboro City Schools in North Carolina, and Center City Public Charter Schools in Washington, D.C., were also closed.

 The municipal court in Providence, Rhode Island, was closed because of the number of women who participated in the strike.

 Criticism

 Some criticism of the strike was aimed at the sense of white privilege critics felt was present.
 These critics felt that the idea was a good one, but felt that only women in good economic situations, mostly consisting of white women, would be able to take part, as women of color (who disproportionately make up minimum-wage jobs) would not have the freedom to take time off work without the fear of losing their jobs.

 In response to this criticism, strike organizers pointed out that other strikers in different eras were not considered "privileged".
 Sarsour said, "We honor the women who striked in the Montgomery bus boycott...Are those privileged women?
 What about the farmworkers that said 'we will not pick this produce without worker's protections?'
 Were those people privileged?"

+In video gaming circles, some of the debate shifted toward journalist Colin Moriarty when he left Kinda Funny over a poorly received joke about the protest.